Pierce01/MinecraftLauncher-core/README.md

 #### What should it look like running from console?
-Showing the emitted information from debug and data, also using `getPid` after the process has been created.
+The `pid` is printed in console after the process is launched.
 ![gif](https://pierce.is-serious.business/3N3PMC4.gif)

 ## Contributors